-Multi-burner can be used with both permanent external modulation and switched external modulation.
-Only the master MM needs to be wired for external modulation, please see Mk8 MM Installation and Commissioning Guide for the connections.
+Multi-Burner can be used with both permanent external modulation and switched external modulation.
+Only the Master MM needs to be wired for external modulation, please see the Mk8 MM Installation and Commissioning Guide for full details.

-Permanent External Modulation
+6.5.1 Permanent External Modulation